varunagarwal315/pf-sde/ReadMe.md

 ### Problem statement
 Write a `.js` file which will take a json object containing the revenue and expense data of a company, and output its balance sheet month wise.
 The revenue and expense may be fixed or variable amounts payable in installments.

 The program should output the answer/ balance sheet to the console.
 The balance for any month is the sum of all revenue for the month - sum of all expense for the month (`revenue.amount - expense.amount`).
+Each entry has amount, timestamp and period. `period` represents recurring revenue in months including the entry date.
+If an entry in March has a period of 2, it means that amount will be for March and April.
+In some cases, the amount will increase month on month based on an `rate`.
+Assume the increments are compounded rates.

 Sort the balancesheet in ascending order by timestamp.
+Generate input JSON(s) of your own, attach them with the solution and verify the output.

 #### Assumptions
 - Amount will always be a valid positive number
 - `startDate` will always be a valid ISO timestamp where the year and month may change.
 The day and time will remain constant
+- Revenue and expense can be of different length.
+No guarentee which is longer
+- Take `rate` as a decimal
+- Variable `period` will always be a valid integer

 #### Scenarios